Neymar on target as Brazil ease into quarter-finals

-Belgium produced one of the great World Cup comebacks on Monday to beat Japan 3-2 and set up an attractive-looking quarter-final clash against Neymar's Brazil
+Belgium produced one of the great World Cup comebacks on Monday to beat Japan 3-2 and set up an attractive-looking quarter-final clash against Neymar's Brazil.

-Belgium produced one of the great World Cup comebacks on Monday to beat Japan 3-2 and set up an attractive-looking quarter-final clash against Neymar's Brazil
+Belgium produced one of the great World Cup comebacks on Monday to beat Japan 3-2 and set up an attractive-looking quarter-final clash against Neymar's Brazil.

 Substitute Nacer Chadli was Belgium's hero on a humid night in Rostov-on-Don, scoring in the fourth minute of injury time to seal the dramatic victory.